vero-code/parla-agente/README.md

 ✅ Auto-summary after dialogue

-🕒 Connect to other agents on Agentverse
+✅ Connect to other agents on Agentverse

+🕒 Telegram/UI integration (in progress)

 ## 📜 License